 Our work centers offer comprehensive services—from parts production and inspection to welding, painting and reconditioning.
-These specialized work centers feature advanced technologies, run by our highly-trained machinists and production workers.
+These specialized work centers feature advanced technologies, run by our highly-trained associates.

 Milling and Turning